 Gioteck's Duo Grips do essentially the same thing as Nintendo's Joy-Con Wheels, but offer a traditional controller shape instead of a steering wheel.

 You slot a Joy-Con into the middle of the plastic casing, which then locks into place, giving you larger hand grips and shoulder buttons for games that use a single Joy-Con per player.

 While the Duo Grip is more comfortable than using a Joy-Con on its own, it's worth clarifying that this is still not quite the same experience as a typical controller - the pad is still relatively thin and narrow, and in a way the design exacerbates the Joy-Con's awkward button placement.

-Still, at just £14.99 for a pair, it's an inexpensive way to get at least a minor improvement on the single Joy-Con setup.
+Still, it's an inexpensive way to get at least a minor improvement on the single Joy-Con setup.